 ‘How bout another beer?’ – Danny

-Back towards the city centre, down Bach Road, is where you’ll find Danny’s house.
+Back towards the city centre, down Balch Road, is where you’ll find Danny’s house.
 It lies at number 30 and is where Danny invites Angel in for a beer after dropping George Merchant off at his mansion.

 The house is a little out of the way, so I didn’t end up visiting it myself, but thought it worth a mention just incase you want to find the location of Angel’s first viewing of Bad Boys 2.